rwincey/hashcat/RUNTIME_Docker.md

 ## 2. Build the binaires yourself (docker/runtime.PLATFORM.OS.withbuild)

-This will require the official build container to already be built (with the tag hashcat-binaries) successfully and will pull the hashcat from it.
+This will require the official build container to already be built (with the tag hashcat-binaries) successfully and will pull hashcat from it.

 Here is an example for nvidia on ubuntu: